How to Optimize Your LinkedIn Company Page

 First Things First: Create Your Company Page

-If you want others within your company to be able to moderate the Page with you, you can invite them after you complete the verification step.
-However, you will need to be connected to them on LinkedIn to invite them to moderate the Page.
+If you want to add additional users within your company to moderate the page with you, you can invite them after you complete the verification step.
+However, you will need to be connected to them on LinkedIn to invite them to moderate the page.